Lorandil/ATTiny85-optimization-guide/README.md

 * Don't use a bootloader, you probably don't need it and it will just cost a lot of flash memory.

-* Enable link time optimization (LTO) if present in your core, this will remove unused functions from the binary file during linking, so you won't need to comment code out.
+* Enable link time optimization (LTO) if present in your core, this will remove unused functions from the binary file during linking, so you won't need to comment out code.

 * Don't initialize variables on declaration unless necessary, this saves at least 2 bytes per variable.